GUSGOMESZ/Important-Commands/postgresql.md

 pg_config --version
 ```

-Used to verify the PostgreSQL version installed.
+Verify the PostgreSQL version installed.

 ```bash
 sudo service postgresql start
 ```

-Used to start the PostgreSQL service on Linux systems that use systemd or SysV init
+Start the PostgreSQL service on Linux systems that use systemd or SysV init